canerertano/logs-analysis/README.md

 3. On which days did more than 1% of requests lead to errors?

 ### Instructions
 In order to run the program follow the commands below.
 Before running these commands make sure you have the installed required software **python3**, **vagrant** and **postgresql**.
-Also you should run the **newsdata.sql** given by Udacity.
+Also you must have run the **newsdata.sql** given by Udacity.

 * Clone the repository to your vagrant location.
-* Run the command once below to create views which contains queries to answer questions;
+* Run the command below ones to create views which contains queries to answer questions;
 ```sh
 $ psql -d news -f create_views.sql
 ```